-- Perform the required steps to save any data that you wish to preserve.
-For example, take back-ups of configuration files. - 2 Start the Web-based installer. - See "Starting the Veritas Web-based installer" on page 46. - On the Select a task and a product page, select Uninstall a Product from the Task drop-down list. - Select Storage Foundation from the Product drop-down list, and click Next. - Indicate the systems on which to uninstall.
+- 1 Perform the required steps to save any data that you wish to preserve.
+For example, take back-ups of configuration files. - 2 Start the Web-based installer. - 3 On the Select a task and a product page, select Uninstall a Product from the Task drop-down list. - 4 Select Storage Foundation from the Product drop-down list, and click Next. - 5 Indicate the systems on which to uninstall.
 Enter one or more system names, separated by spaces.
-Click Next. - After the validation completes successfully, click Next to uninstall SF on the selected system. - If there are any processes running on the target system, the installer stops the processes.
-Click Next. - After the installer stops the processes, the installer removes the products from the specified system.
+Click Next. - 6 After the validation completes successfully, click Next to uninstall SF on the selected system. - 7 If there are any processes running on the target system, the installer stops the processes.
+Click Next. - 8 After the installer stops the processes, the installer removes the products from the specified system.